doghousetv/playlist-archives/README.md

 # Playlist Archives

 A modern web application for archiving and browsing playlists from Spotify and Apple Music.
-The app scrapes playlist metadata (title, curator, cover image) using Open Graph tags and stores them in a MongoDB database.
+The app scrapes playlist metadata (title, curator, cover image) using Open Graph tags and stores them in Supabase.

 ## Features